2000bera/SQL_tutorial/README.md

 - Includes data types (e.g., INT, VARCHAR, DATE): Defines whether fields can be NULL or NOT NULL.

--Keys

-Primary Key (PK): unique identifier for each record.
+- Primary Key (PK): unique identifier for each record.

-Foreign Key (FK): links between tables, enforcing relationships.
+- Foreign Key (FK): links between tables, enforcing relationships.

-Unique constraints: ensures no duplicate values in a column (like email).
+- Unique constraints: ensures no duplicate values in a column

 - Relationships: How tables connect (one-to-many, many-to-many).